scandale-project/scandale/docs/architecture.rst

 The aggregation engine is tasked with consolidating data from these probes and generating cryptographic timestamps in adherence to RFC 3161 standards.
 Powered by FastAPI, the API offers a range of services for the storage and retrieval of checks (scans, etc.), and the proof of checks.

-A early demonstation is available on Youtube: https://www.youtube.com/watch?v=eW9y5KWcXhE
+An early demonstation is available on Youtube: https://www.youtube.com/watch?v=eW9y5KWcXhE